10 common options

 - May charge a service fee

-- You can get your money out any time
+- You can take your money out any time

 - Pays slightly higher interest than regular savings account